Cultural Support Worker

-Provide supportive and trusting relationships with the family members
+Provides supportive and trusting relationships with the Family members

 Help build a model of cultural safety for grieving, the ceremonial healing process, and to reintroduce the traditional ways of knowing and doing.

-Social Work Diploma, Human Services Diploma, or Aboriginal studies with lived experience
+Social Work Diploma, or Human Services Diploma or Aboriginal studies with lived experience

-Teachings and experience in Indigenous traditional language, knowledge, healing practices and wisdom
+Teachings and experience in traditional language, knowledge, healing practices and wisdom

 Strong organizational skills, ability to multi-task in a dynamic working environment; self-motivated personality; ability to work independently and as a team player

 Mentors, encourages and participates in cultural, recreational, and social programs that offer positive and healthier alternatives to balanced lifestyles Demonstrates an ability to maintain composure and performance while under stress or pressure.

 Manages personal stress by utilizing various appropriate coping skills.

 Must have knowledge in Microsoft Office and Excel